vmware/vic/doc/user_doc/vic_admin/vic_machine_version.md

 **Prerequisites**

-You have downloaded and unpacked the vSphere Integrated Containers binaries.
+You have downloaded and unpacked the vSphere Integrated Containers Engine binaries.

 **Procedure**